Trip Itinerary

 We also visit Vena del Gesso Regional Park, recently named a UNESCO World Heritage Site.
 A karst complex that is full of caves and tunnels, the park stretches over 15 miles long and cuts across the valleys of the Santerno, Senio, and Lamone Rivers.
 This area also contains the largest chain of selenitic gypsum in all of Europe.
 Selentite, also known as ‘moonstone’, was used to make windows in ancient times.
 We walk a variety of short trails in this area to search for Common Stonechat, Eurasian Golden Oriole, European Bee-eater, Common Kestrel, and Red-footed Falcon.
 In the evenings we may even hear the gentle hoots of the Eurasian Scops-Owl.

-Accommodations in Bologna (B,L,D)
+Accommodations at the Hotel Cavour in Bologna (B,L,D)

 Thurs., May 29 Transfer to Venice